GiordaniAndre/Data-Engineering-Challenge/README.md

 Wait for it to finish the execution.

-12. To check the Spark UI go: [http://localhost:8888](http://localhost:8888)
+13.To check the Spark UI go: [http://localhost:8888](http://localhost:8888)

-13. Connecting in to the PostgreSQL:
+14.Connecting in to the PostgreSQL:

 ````
 docker exec -it jobsity-postgres bash